Zedyas/zen-forge/README.md

 - Add text, highlights and your signature
 - Fill in forms
-- Redact: removes what's under the box from the file, like Adobe Acrobat Pro
+- Redact: removes what's under the box from the file, like Adobe Acrobat Pro.
+Search for text and redact every match at once.
-- Rotate, delete and reorder pages, combine PDFs, and turn photos into a PDF
+- Rotate, delete and reorder pages, combine PDFs, turn photos into a PDF, and print

 ### Sumi and Slides (planned)